talon-one/talon_one.rb/docs/ManagementApi.md

 end

 api_instance = TalonOne::ManagementApi.new
 application_id = 56 # Integer |
 opts = {
   page_size: 56, # Integer | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
   skip: 56, # Integer | Skips the given number of items when paging through large result sets.
   sort: 'sort_example', # String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
   profile: 'profile_example', # String | Profile integration ID filter for sessions.
 Must be exact match.
   state: 'state_example', # String | Filter by sessions with this state.
 Must be exact match.
-  coupon: 'coupon_example' # String | Filter by sessions with this coupon.
+  coupon: 'coupon_example', # String | Filter by sessions with this coupon.
 Must be exact match.
-}
+  referral: 'referral_example', # String | Filter by sessions with this referral.
+Must be exact match.
+  integration_id: 'integration_id_example', # String | Filter by sessions with this integrationId.
+Must be exact match.
+  customer_id: 'customer_id_example' # String | Filter by integration ID of the customer for the session }

 begin